kartonfarkas/api_docs/source/suite/contacts/contact_list_list_contacts.rst

 List Contacts in a Contact List
 ===============================

-Returns the IDs of users in a contact list.
+Generates a list of users, and their IDs, in a contact list.

 Endpoint
 --------